Diogo13Antunes/42Cursus-webserv/README.md

 12. **Deployment:** Learn how to deploy their web server to a production environment, configure domain names, and manage server infrastructure.

+## Configuration File
+To define how your website will be served such as routes, methods, and other options you need to create a configuration file where you can specify all the necessary rules.
+The configuration file uses YAML syntax for easy readability and flexibility.

+For a full list of configuration requirements, click [HERE](./Config_File_Rules.md).

 ## Installation / Usage
 This project is designed to work on Linux.